 Kindness not only prepares students for a positive future, but it also teaches them to celebrate and appreciate today.
 Tomorrow’s leaders are learning how to treat each other in today’s classrooms.

-Recognising that children need an education in kindness as much as they need to learn mathematics, science and languages is why OWIS launched its kindness initiative and built its philosophy on kindness to others, oneself and the world.
+Recognising that children need an education in kindness as much as they need to learn mathematics, science and languages are why OWIS launched its kindness initiative and built its philosophy on kindness to others, oneself and the world.

 Our Secondary Kindness Council promotes awareness of the value of global unity.
 The Kindness Council is comprised of elected Secondary students representing all classes and their role is to embody the values of kindness and promote this throughout the school.